Course type: Undergraduate degree

 The course is one of the most popular at Flinders and entry is very competitive.

-If you are not accepted into this course in 1st year you may wish to consider enrolling in either the Bachelor of Medical Science, the Bachelor of Science or the Bachelor of Health Sciences (Nutrition stream) to obtain the required prerequisites to apply for lateral transfer into the Bachelor of Nutrition and Dietetics at the end of the 2nd year.
+If you are not accepted into this course in 1st year you may wish to consider enrolling in either the Bachelor of Human Nutrition, the Bachelor of Health Sciences (Nutrition major), or the Bachelor of Medical Science (Nutrition specialisation) to obtain the required prerequisites to apply for lateral transfer into the Bachelor of Nutrition and Dietetics at the end of the 2nd year.
 Year 3 entry is also very competitive due to the limited number of places available in the course.

 An honours degree can be completed in four years by undertaking additional units, including a research project at honours level, in Year 4.